 You have joined a game in Roll20 and you need to create a character.
-This document aims to assist with this process.
-This article will take you through the very basics of how to add your character, navigate your character sheet, assign permissions, edit your sheet, link character art and tokens.
+This article helps you with the character creation process.
+The article covers the basics information such as how to add your character to your game, edit your character sheet and link character art and tokens.

 Add Your Character

 To begin, your GM will need to Add a Character in the Journal tab.
-This will generate a sheet with an auto-generated name that will become your character.
+This will generate a character sheet with an auto-generated name that will become your character.
 Before you can access the character and start the character creation process, you need to ask your GM to assign you permissions.
 After granting you permissions, you can change the name of your character.
-The ability to Edit and Control can only be given to players who have joined the game already, so the GM has to wait for players to join before assigning them character sheets to work with.
+The ability to Edit and Control can only be given to players who have joined the game.
+Therefore, the GM must wait for players to join before assigning character sheets.

 Navigate Your Character Sheet

-Once your character sheet is created and you are assigned Edit & Control permission, you can now edit your sheet!
-Select your sheet, click the Edit button at the top
+Once your Character Sheet is created and you are assigned Edit and Control permission, you can now edit your Character Sheet!
+Select your Character Sheet, click the Edit button at the top.

 - Input your character’s name.

 In Player’s Journals

 The GM can allow all, some, or none of the players to be able to see the Character Sheet.
-Players with permission to see a sheet are able to look at it, but are unable to edit unless they also have Edit & Control permissions.
+Players can view a character sheet if they have the permission, but they also need Edit and Control permission to make changes.

 Can be Edited & Controlled By